marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-code-generation-conventions.rst

   any portion of the bit-field, or memory-mapped registers unrelated to the one being updated.

-  In some cases, such as when the :gcc-attr:`packed` attribute is applied to a structure field, it may not be possible to access the field with a single read or write that is correctly aligned for the target machine.
+  In some cases, such as when the :var-attr:`packed` attribute is applied to a structure field, it may not be possible to access the field with a single read or write that is correctly aligned for the target machine.
 In this case GCC falls back to generating multiple accesses rather than code that